Silke Appel Group

-The overall aim of our research is to further unravel the mechanisms by which dendritic cells modulate T cell responses, both in autoimmunity as well as tumour immunity.
+Single cell network profiling of distinct immune cells allows analyzing pathway specific activity of patient samples at the single cell level.
+This will enable us to stratify different categories of patients and develop personalized therapies.
+The overall aim of our research is to further unravel the mechanisms by which dendritic cells modulate T cell responses, both in autoimmunity as well as tumor immunity.
 Our results will lead to a better understanding of the cellular mechanisms involved in antigen presentation, T cell stimulation and tolerance induction, thereby revealing new tools for diagnosis and targets for therapy of patients with cancer, autoimmune and infectious diseases as well as patients undergoing stem cell transplantation.
-Thus, it might lead to an increased survival and better quality of life for patients.
+Thus, it will lead to an increased survival and better quality of life for patients.

 Projects and current members within the group